CADDAC_logo-FULL-tagline-ENG

 Does your child have difficulty focusing?
 Does your child have difficulty following directions?
 Does your child have difficulty handling strong emotions?
 If you said” yes” to one or more of these questions, your child might be having difficulties with executive function.
 Executive function can impact working memory, flexible thinking and self-control.
 And, it can affect all aspects of life at school and at home

-Through a combination of psychoeducation, self-reflection, role-play, real-life practice and experimentation, participants will gain insight and skills to help their young people be more successful.
+Through a combination of psychoeducation, self-reflection, role-play, real-life practice, and experimentation, participants will gain insights and skills to help their young people succeed.
 In between sessions, participants will have an opportunity to practice applying the strategies in their own lives.

 Topics include: